 3.3 The Blind Hem (Invisible Look)

-“A well-executed hem can transform an ill-fitting garment into a perfectly tailored piece.
-It’s often the first step in truly making clothes yours.”
+“A well-executed hem can transform an ill-fitting garment into a perfectly tailored piece.”

 Button Up!
 Reattaching & Replacing Fasteners